redtigercrypto/defiscan1/src/content/protocols/compound-v3.md

 The permissions for all Comet contracts (USDC, WETH, wsETH, USDT, USDS) are similar and therefore only represented once as `Comet Proxy` and `Comet Implementation`in the table above.

+## Dependencies

+The protocol uses Chainlink's oracle to get the price of the base token.
+There are no fallback mechanisms if the oracle fails.
+It may be replaced only with a contract upgrade triggered from the DAO (5+ days delay).
+The returned price is only checked to be a positive non-zero value, the timestamp of the latest price update is ignored.

 ## Upgrade process